vite-pwa/vite-plugin-pwa/docs/guide/development.md

 - `generateSW` strategy: `pnpm run dev`
 - `injectManifest` strategy: `pnpm run dev-claims`

-Since version `0.12.1`, you can also have the development scripts for all other frameworks as well.
+Since version `0.12.1`, you also have the development scripts for all other frameworks as well.

 The instructions for running the `dev` or `dev-claims` scripts are the same as for `vue-router` but running them in the corresponding framework directory.